CognizantOpenSource/maqs-java/docs/MAQS_1/webservice/WebServiceFeatures.md

 Product jsonProduct = WebServiceUtilities.getResponseBody(response, ContentType.APPLICATION_JSON, Product.class);
 ```
 ## Log
-There is also logger (also thread safe) the can be used to add log message to your log.
+There is also logger (also thread safe) that can be used to add log message to your log.
 ```java
 this.getTestObject().getLog().logMessage("I am testing with MAQS");
 ```
 ## TestObject
 The TestObject can be thought of as your test context.
-It holds all the MAQS test execution replated data.
+It holds all the MAQS test execution related data.
 This includes the web service driver, logger, soft asserts, performance timers, plus more.
 ```java
 CloseableHttpResponse response = this.getWebServiceDriver().getContent(
 "/api/XML_JSON/GetProduct/1",ContentType.APPLICATION_JSON, true);